Philadelphia Reckless Driving Ticket Lawyer

 - Resulting in injury carries a minimum of $1,000 fine and a minimum of 90 days in jail

 - Resulting in death carries a fine up to $25,000 and up to 12 months in jail

 Why Do I Need an Attorney?

-An attorney will review any and all factors that may help you beat the reckless driving charge.
-Remember, the Commonwealth has to make their case and needs to prove all the elements of the law within the statute.
-Because of this it is generally in the best interests of both sides to attempt to negotiate a resolution.
-An aggressive attorney can plea a reckless driving ticket down to a lesser offense that caries fewer points and avoids jail time.
+An attorney will review any and all factors that may help you to beat the reckless driving charge.
+Remember, the Commonwealth has to make their case, and needs to prove all the elements of the law within the statute.
+Because of this, it is often, if not usually, in the best interests of both sides to attempt to negotiate a resolution.
+An aggressive attorney can plea a reckless driving ticket down to a lesser offense that carries fewer points and avoids jail time.

-Reckless driving is a serious ticket and needs to be handled as such.
+Reckless Driving is a serious ticket, and needs to be treated as such.
 Hiring an intelligent and experienced defense attorney is a good first step in protecting your rights.

 This content was written on behalf of Greg Prosmushkin.